swimmingly/yodrew.github.io/_pages/darkroom-retreat.md

     - silence, darkness, warmth, electromagnetic neutrality
     - fresh air, pure water, natural food, exercise

         The contemporary scientific approach to darkroom retreating is called _chamber REST_ (Restricted Environmental Stimulation Technique).
-As the name implies, and in accord with scientific materialism, it tends to reduce a retreat and its effects to destimulation: absence of usual sensory impositions.
+As the name implies, and in accord with scientific materialism, it tends to reduce a retreat and its effects to destimulation: absence of usual sensory stimuli.
 But the organism does not experience darkness, for example, as the absence of light, as a negative; but rather, as a positive fact, the presence of something which the active organism takes hold of and uses.

 In terms of experiencing profound rest and the miraculous healing that results, a hygienic darkroom retreat is the perfect storm.